What can a SSAS invest in?

-As an occupational and property pension expert specialising in SSAS pension solutions, The Landlord’s Pension works with a number of SSAS pension providers, each with specific criteria regarding the types of SSAS investments you can make.
+TLP are business, property and investments pensions experts, specialising in SSAS pension solutions.
+TLP work with a number of SSAS pension providers, each with specific criteria regarding the types of SSAS investments you can make.
 With such a variety of investments at your disposal and investment returns to benefit from, a guide to your options when it comes to investing with a SSAS pension is an ideal place to start when looking for the best pension investments.
 When looking at how to create your own pension, the asset classes that you would like to invest in and the options for managing your own pension, the SSAS is second to none.
 What a SSAS can invest in might surprise you!

 Property has long been seen as one of the safest investment options available due to its relatively solid appreciation value.
 As such, property investment remains a popular choice for many a retiree.